By Richard Friedman

 “Our family is very happy to be here,” says the Consul General.
 She, her husband and their three girls — ages 16, 13 and 10 — arrived about nine months before the Covid pandemic erupted, so they got to enjoy Atlanta, get to know their new city and meet people.

 In addition, Sultan-Dadon’s youngest is a special needs child, so before considering the Atlanta posting, she researched what kind of schools and support system would be available.
 She came away impressed and has been highly pleased.

 Over the years, the Consulate has played an important role in developing support for Israel throughout the Southeast, and helping the multi-state region become one of the most pro-Israel areas of the country.
 Many elected officials in the Southeast, at every level of government, support Israel, and the Consulate has been able to work with all levels of government to deepen ties between the region and Israel.
 In addition to the political arena, the Consulate also focuses on the cultural, educational and economic spheres, always looking for opportunities to connect people more deeply with Israel.

 Sultan-Dadon and her Consulate staff cover a broad swath of Southern states.
-The Atlanta/Southeast posting is considered an important one for a range of reasons, and the position there is often referred to as “Israel’s ambassador to CNN.”
+The Atlanta/Southeast posting is considered an important one for a range of reasons.
 The South is seen today as a politically influential area nationally, and many other countries also maintain Consulates in Atlanta, which gives the Israeli Consul General a great opportunity to build relationships.
 The Southeast also has a high concentration of two constituencies that Israel believes are especially important to engage: Evangelical Christians and African-Americans.

 For years, Alabama and Mississippi were part of the Southeast Consulate’s territory.
 Due to budget cuts and a redrawing of the Consulate map, Alabama and Mississippi are currently served by the Israeli Consulate in Miami.